RickBr0wn/natours/README.md

 ## What I learned

 This was my first experience of using SASS.
 There are a lot of unique animations within the website.
 Overall the course gave me a good understanding of transistions and transforms of CSS properties.
+The SASS/CSS for the navbar/menu was a particular highlight.
+I have used this style on many navbars since, and it is a professional effect.
 Using SASS, which I have later used with React, was intuitve and I really enjoyed the course.

 ## Contributing